 The student will be marked in several categories (see below) using a numeric scale between 0 and 100.
-This numerical scale is aimed to provide a simpler, more accurate and easily interpretable evaluation.
+This scale is aimed at providing a simple, more accurate and easily interpretable evaluation.
 Committee members are urged to use the full scale and to mark students in relation to other students at the same level.
 A student with an average performance compared to other students should receive marks in the “Good” range (70-79%).

-Critical Thinking: includes ability to independently troubleshoot experiments, design proper experiments including controls, critically evaluate data, and construct sensible hypotheses to explain results.
+- Critical Thinking: This includes the ability to independently troubleshoot experiments, design proper experiments including controls, critically evaluate data, and construct sensible hypotheses to explain results.

-Students must leave the room before the Evaluation Report is completed by the committee so that the student’s performance is discussed without the student present.
-This measure is aimed at providing an opportunity for the committee members to freely express their opinions.
+In order to provide the committee members with an opportunity to freely discuss their options, students must leave the room before the committee completes the evaluation.
 This is especially important in cases where a student is not doing well.
-Once sufficient discussion has occurred, the evaluation form will be completed by the committee.
+Once sufficient discussion has occurred, the committee will complete the evaluation form.
 The student is then invited back into the room so that all matters arising (both positive and negative) can be conveyed to the student and the marks fully discussed.